Cookies & Cups > Recipes > Dinner Ideas > Candied Bacon Maple Cheddar Burger

 • A fried egg (turn this recipe into the best breakfast burger ever!)

-Two candied bacon maple cheddar burgers served on plates with curly fries.
+Two candied bacon cheddar burgers served on plates with curly fries.

 How to Store and Reheat Leftovers

-These candied bacon maple cheddar burgers are best stored before they’re fully assembled, whenever possible.
-The candied bacon, caramelized onions, and maple BBQ sauce can all be stored airtight in the fridge for a few days after they’re made, as can the cooked burger patties.
+• Refrigerate.
+Whenever possible, I recommend storing these bacon cheddar burgers before they’re fully assembled.
+The candied bacon, caramelized onions, and maple BBQ sauce can all be stored airtight in the fridge for up to 4-5 days, as can the cooked burger patties.

 Print